neondatabase/website/content/docs/guides/logical-replication-guide.md

 This query returns a table with multiple columns providing details such as:

-- pid: The process ID of the walsender process.
+- `pid`: The process ID of the walsender process.
-- state: The current state of the replication, e.g., streaming, backup, or catchup.
+- `state`: The current state of the replication, e.g., streaming, backup, or catchup.
-- application_name: The name of the replication application.
+- `application_name`: The name of the replication application.
-- sync_state: Synchronization state of the standby servers.
+- `sync_state`: Synchronization state of the standby servers.
-- replication_lag: The time difference between the last WAL entry received and the last WAL entry applied.
+- `replication_lag`: The time difference between the last WAL entry received and the last WAL entry applied.

 ### Monitoring replication slots